mongodb/specifications/source/index-management.rst

     sparse: Boolean;

     /**
      * Optionally used only in MongoDB 3.0.0 and higher.
-Specifies the storage engine
+Allows users to configure the storage
-     * to store the index in.
+     * engine on a per-index basis when creating an index.
      */
-    storageEngine: String;
+    storageEngine: Document;

     /**
      * Optionally forces the index to be unique.